-In this paper, we focus on comparing hardware performance of the remaining five final candidates in the SHA-3 contest organized by NIST in the period from 2007 to 2012 [1].
-The unique and novel feature of our approach is the investigation of multiple hardware architectures of each algorithm.
+In this paper, we focus on comparing hardware performance of the remaining five final candidates in the SHA-3 contest organized by NIST in the period from 2007 to 2012.
+The unique feature of our approach is the investigation of multiple hardware architectures of each algorithm.
 Our goal is to analyze the entire performance space in terms of the throughput to area trade-offs, for all Round 3 SHA-3 candidates, as well as the current standard, SHA-2.
-This investigation is very important because the exact requirements on the speed and area of a hash function core depend on a particular application and very in a wide range.
-Knowledge of alternative architectures may allow the developer to substantially reduce the relative area of a hash core in a system-on-chip, or move to a substantially less expensive part in case of a stand-alone implementation of a hash core in an FPGA.
+We perform our investigation using four high-performance FPGA families from two major vendors: Virtex 5 and Virtex 6 from Xilinx and Stratix III and Stratix IV from Altera.
+All algorithms have been implemented based on their updated Round 3 specifications, published in January 2011.